zoe-walker/Visualizations/docs/data-shape-schema.md

 Using the type `ID` when in the context of the MooDElement gives a unique identifier for the MooDElement (see the Simple Tabular row type example).

 Another implicit interface is 'MooDMetaModel'.
 The 'MooDMetaModel' interface is for defining a point in your data where the MooD meta model will be output.
-This includes aliases, field and relationship information.
+This includes types, field and relationship information.
 Note that any fields defined inside the 'MooDMetaModel' interface will be ignored.

    ```
    interface MooDMetaModel {